api3dao/vitepress-docs/docs/explore/dapis/using-dapis.md

 # API3 Market

-The API3 Market lists all available dAPIs, self-funded and (in-time) managed dAPis.
+The API3 Market lists all available dAPIs, self-funded and managed dAPis.
 It represents a hub that allows developers to:

 - Browse through a catalogue of potential data feeds to integrate
 - Fund their operation in the case of self-funded dAPIs
-- Pay for the upgrade to a managed version (under development)
+- Pay for the upgrade to a managed version
 - Request new data types

 You can head to the